omani/readium-js-viewer/README.md

 ## Distribution

-* `npm run dist`
+* `npm run dist:lite`
-  * Creates dist/cloud-reader for testing locally.
-In that directory, run `node app.js`.
-  * Creates cloud-reader-app.zip for deploying to AWS or the like.
+  * Creates a timestamp-named directory under `dist` for deploying to AWS S3 or the like.

 ## License